-- Minimum assessment score placement in MATH 0070 or above, or completion of MATH 0030 or MATH 0060 with a grade of C or higher, or completion of MATH 1000 with a grade of C or higher, or successful completion of a MATH 1000 substitute such as an Adult Basic Education (ABE) course or continuing education equivalent.
+Assessment score placement in MATH 0070 or above, or completion of MATH 0030 or MATH 0060 with a grade of “C” or higher, assessment score placement in ENGL 1021 , or completion of ENGL 0090 with a grade of “C” or higher, assessment score placement in RDNG 1000 , or completion of RDNG 0900 or RDNG 0950 with a grade of “C” or higher.

 Career/Occupational Elective Requirements